mheinri/OpenSourceRIS/README.md

 </p>

 ## Unit Cell Design
-The RIS unit cell consists of a linearly polarized pin-fed patch antenna, realized on a printed circuit board (PCB) with three copper layers.
+The RIS unit cell consists of a linearly polarized pin-fed patch antenna, realized on a printed circuit board (PCB).
 Low-cost FR4 substrate with a specified dielectric constant of ϵr = 4.6 and dissipation factor tan δ = 0.028 is used.
-Fig. 3 shows a cross sectional view of the unit cell and its dimensions.
-The circuit network generates a binary switchable reflection coefficient and is located on the back side of the RIS.
-The BGS12P2L6 single pole, double throw (SPDT) RF switch from Infineon Technologies switches the antenna port to either an open or short circuit, generating a phase shift in the reflection coefficient of 180°.
+Fig. 3 shows the simplified unit cell with its dimensions.
+The circuit network generates a binary switchable reflection coefficient by using a BGS12P2L6 single pole, double throw (SPDT) RF switch from Infineon Technologies.

 <p align="center">
   <img src="https://github.com/mheinri/OpenSourceRIS/assets/122888316/89da5c8c-9dff-4ede-b9c3-447b4d54111c" alt="Simplified unit cell" width="40%" />